Days

 The normal spending cost cap on energy improvements of £10,000 applies to properties worth £100,000 or more.
 For properties under £100,000 the cost cap would be set at £10,000 or 10% of the property’s value, whichever is lower.

-A 10 year exemption where a landlord could choose not to install solid wall insulation, if this is the only remaining measure available to bring the property up to standard against the Fabric Performance Metric.
+An exemption where a landlord could choose not to install solid wall insulation, if this is the only remaining fabric measure available to bring the property up to standard against the Fabric Performance Metric.
 The decision will need to be fully documented.

-This 10 year exemption will combine two existing exemptions and additionally allows landlords to evidence when a measure would negatively impact their property.
+Where combing two existing exemptions, additionally allows landlords to evidence when a measure would negatively impact their property.
+This could include some heritage properties.

 This is an existing exemption – see the government guidance.